rust-lang/rfcs/text/0000-command-ergonomics.md

     /// The `error_len()` and `valid_up_to()` reference positions in `stdout_bytes`.
     utf8_error: Option<std::str::FromUtf8Error>,
 }
-impl Debug for SubprocessError {
+impl Debug for ProcessError {
     // print all the fields except `stdout_bytes`.
 }
-impl Error for SubprocessError {
+impl Error for ProcessError {
 }
 ```